-Green Roof Diagnostics is led by Brad Garner (CEO) and has a renowned academic bord supporting the research.
+Green Roof Diagnostics is led by Brad Garner (CEO) and has a renowned academic board supporting the research.

 The hydrologic modeling and SWMM module development is led by the hydrologist Dr. Scott Jeffers.

-Green Roof Diagnostics also research improved hydrologic measuring standards for green roof systems and is involved in the development of physical models in collaboration with Sheffield University.
+Green Roof Diagnostics also researches improved hydrologic measuring standards for green roof systems and is involved in the development of physical models in collaboration with Sheffield University.